lucky-sideburn/kubeinvaders/README.md

 #### Creating ~/.KubeInv.json

-This is an example used for my EKS cluster.
+This is an example of my KubeInv.json

 ```bash
 # Set a spefic KUBECONFIG if you have different contexts